syncfusion-content/wpf-docs/wpf/SfDiagram/Interaction.md

 Appearance of the QuickCommand can be modified by Shape, ShapeStyle, Content and ContentTemplate.

-The following table illustrates the defination of the Shape,ShapeStyle,Content and ContentTemplate.
+The following table illustrates the definition of the Shape,ShapeStyle,Content and ContentTemplate.

 | Property | Description |
 |---|---|